 When the doctor describes the "paramedian disc protrusion" as "significant," I get this pit of worry in my stomach.
 But then, like swarming antibodies, adrenaline follows suit.
 In other words, I get excited.
 It's a confusing feeling.
 Could be the way the body defends against emotional trauma.
 You can kind of understand the strange logic of Munchausen's syndrome, in a way.
 I mean look at the title of this article.
 I really made it seem bad, didn't I?
 I must have, on some level, gotten a kick out of making people worry (or even of giving someone that hates me false hope that I'm terminally ill, and letting them down.
 Delicious).
 There's a reason we all like movies where the main character almost dies, and the world almost ends.
 The thrill feels good.
 The more narrowly we escape death's teeth, the more alive we feel.

 But of course, I didn't "escape death."
-I just have a hernia because I'm too tall for a fucking bicycle, and this is all me being melodramatic.
+I just have a spinal hernia because I'm too tall for a fucking bicycle, and this is all me being melodramatic.
 Right.
 Back to Earth.

 I've got this Vicodin prescription now, which I'm only going to use if I am absolutely writhing in agony over the next week or so.
 I've apparently already got a few addictions to the happy chemicals produced naturally in my brain (oxytocin, dopamine, adrenaline).
 I probably don't need another one on top of that.
 Although, hypothetically, snorting a crushed up Vicodin in front of my sister to see her jaw drop sounds pretty appealing.
 Is it illegal to snort a medication for which you have a prescription, and actual medical need?
 Asking for a friend.